Amoco: Standard Oil of Indiana

+Purchase of American Oil Company

-Blaustein incorporated his business as the American Oil Co. in 1922.
+After working for Standard Oil, Blaustein eventually saved enough capital to found his own oil company with his son in 1910.
+They called it the American Oil Company (AMOCO).
+Blaustein incorporated his business in 1922.

 In 1923, the Blausteins sold a half interest in American Oil to the Pan American Petroleum and Transport Company in exchange for a guaranteed supply of oil.
 Before this deal, Amoco was forced to depend on Standard Oil of New Jersey, a competitor, for its supplies.
 Standard Oil of Indiana acquired Pan American in 1925, beginning John D. Rockefeller's association with the Amoco name.

-In the 1920s and 1930s, Indiana Standard opened up dozens more refining and oil-drilling facilities.
-Combined with a new oil-refining process, Indiana Standard created its exploration and production business, Stanolind, in 1931.
-In the following years, a period of intense exploration and search for oil-rich fields ensued; the company drilled over 1000 wells in 1937 alone.
+In the wake of the infamous Teapot Dome scandal, it was discovered that Harry Sinclair, Robert Stewart, Albert Fall, and others, had been laundering money through a shell company called Continental Trading Company and using the funds to buy more than $3 million in liberty bonds during World War I. Though Stewart was never charged with a crime, John D. Rockefeller Jr. demanded his resignation.
+After a lengthy proxy fight between the two, Stewart was eventually ousted in March 1929.